fastrgv/RufasCube/README.md

 # RufasCube -- using OpenAL audio, GLFW, FreeType Fonts (TTF)

 ## Latest Revision:

-**ver 4.5.4 -- 6oct2023**
+**ver 4.5.5 -- 18mar2024**

-* Restored OSX build...but without a bundle.
+* Improved/generalized OSX build scripts.
-* Added graceful-shutdown exception-handlers.
+* Added a manual save/resume function that works for normal mode puzzles.
+* Fixed the 3 iQube modes, which had not been working in the last 3 releases.
-* Improved priority parameter in cube solver.
+* Improved the help screens.
-* Dropped Win32 build.

-**ver 4.5.3 -- 5dec2022**

-* Further improved embedded solvers.
-* Discontinued support of Mac/OSX.
-My 2013 macBookPro died!

-**ver 4.5.2 -- 16nov2022**

-* Fixed embedded solvers.
+* Clarified the goals for iQube puzzle modes (6 all red faces).
+* 3x3x3 cube solver now works for all modes, even iQube.

 ### See complete revision history at end of file.